Contact Information

 Dave Becar: KI6OSS

 [In my opinion,] a true Patron Saint of ham radio.
 Dave is incredibly versed and incredibly kind and happy to share his knowledge and see the hobby grow.
 He is also very active in Emergency Communications, such as Eagle Mountain Emergency Communications Team.
 I typically go to Dave with all my questions, and as far as I can tell, he hasn't gotten too tired of me yet.
 Dave if you're reading this, thank you for all you do!
+Dave and I are currently working on building a CW radio together :)

 -